EdgarMao/DavidStuartLab/MilliQan_Temperature-HV_Plotting/Plots/Readme.md

 **General Observations**

 Runs 2500-2800 provide useful insights on the correlation between HV data and temperature data due to the frequent variation in HV settings in these runs; since the other two segments (runs 1300-1450 and runs 1700-1950) have a rather consistent HV setting, those plots might not be as useful for identifying the correlation bewteen HV data and temperature data.
-However, the data in runs 1300-1450 and runs 1700-1950 seem to be presenting some useful information about other potential factors that may influence the temperature of the sensor's environment.
-For instance,
+However, the data in runs 1300-1450 and runs 1700-1950 seem to be presenting some useful information about other potential factors that may influence the temperature of the sensor's environment by excluding the HV setting factor.

+Based on the limited data in runs 2500-2800, I made a rough calulation that the change of every 200V in HV setting would lead to an estimated change of 1 degree celcius in temperature of the environment (ratio 200:1).
+To make inferences further than a rough estimation, I need to work on the followings:

+- Obtain more refined plots of for more complete sets of data
+- Create scatter plots with linear (possibly higher order) fits to provide a statistically vaild estiamtion of the relationship between HV and temperature data